 In an open floor plan, area rugs are your best friend!
 Carpets and rugs are a great way to distinguish different spaces in an open floor plan.

-Buying a rug to match your furniture, walls, and textiles may require some consideration.
+Buying a rug to match your living room furniture, walls, and textiles may require some consideration.
 You need to be mindful of your color scheme and your chosen theme when choosing a rug or carpet.
 If you have a monochromatic industrial look, you can use a rug to add color, texture, and pattern.
 In case you go for darker or somber colors in your living room, opt for a natural fiber neutral rug.
 Remember to create a sense of synchrony when choosing rugs in an open floor plan.

 Use large rugs in the living room space under the sofas and coffee table and large to medium-sized rugs in the dining room.
 The dining room rug should be wide enough so that it covers the floor when the chairs are pulled out.
 You may also want to include a runner rug in your kitchen to add character and color.